 RMAC is responsible for the development of the Red Meat 2030 (formerly known as the Meat Industry Strategic Plan, or MISP) which provides the overarching strategic framework that enables the direction, measuring and reporting of overall industry progress for government and industry stakeholders.

-Levy payers are consulted by RMAC during the development of the five-year MISP.
+Levy payers were consulted by RMAC during the development of the 10-year Red Meat 2030.
 The peak industry councils subsequently develop sector specific (grassfed cattle, feedlot, sheepmeat, goats, live export) industry plans.

 MLA’s five-year corporate planning is cascaded out of Red Meat 2030, industry strategic plans and Commonwealth national rural R&D priorities.
 MLA’s five-year strategic plan is translated into annual investment plans that define MLA’s marketing and research and development programs.